keleshev/keleshev.com/my-book-writing-setup/index.md

 This is useful because we don't care about the timestamp of this directory, only that it exists.

+Running "`make open`" uses macOS `open` command (similar to `xdg-open` on Linux) to open the PDF in Preview.app.
+If it is already open, the Preview.app will refresh the existing window.

 I have a special "`.PHONY: phony`" rule, that allows me to write: